karelzimmer/kz-docs/README.md

 # kz-docs

+Documents for installing:

-Documents for installing Debian and Debian-based system such as Ubuntu.
+- Debian and Debian-based systems such as Ubuntu, and
+- Red Hat and Red Hat-based systems such as Rocky Linux.

 More information on [karelzimmer.nl/en](https://karelzimmer.nl/en).